MillerGregor/firebase-graphcool-authentication/README.md

 mutation {
   # replace __FIREBASE_TOKEN__!
   authenticateFirebaseUser(firebaseIdToken: "__FIREBASE_TOKEN__") {
-    token
+    wrappedToken
   }
 }
 ```

 You should see that a new user has been created.
-The returned token can be used to authenticate requests to your Graphcool API as that user.
+The returned object (wrappedToken) contains a token (token) which can be used to authenticate requests to your Graphcool API as that user.
+The expiration date (exp) is also included.
 Note that running the mutation again with the same Firebase token will not add a new user.

 ### Token management
 The Firebase web sdk keeps a user signed in indefinitely by default.
 But only signed in to Firebase.
 Firebase will provide a valid Id Token any time an app calls `auth().currentUser.getIdToken()`.